n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.s3.md

     * Delete a folder
     * Get all folders

-**Note:** To attach a file for upload, you will need to use an additional node such as the [Read Binary File](/integrations/builtin/core-nodes/n8n-nodes-base.readbinaryfile/) node or the [HTTP Request](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) node to pass the file as a data property.
+**Note:** To attach a file for upload, you will need to use an additional node such as the [Read/Write Files from Disk](/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite/) node or the [HTTP Request](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) node to pass the file as a data property.

 ## Node reference